emilyasterjones/X_maze/Capture/protocol.md

 * 0. Set up cage and begin food restriction.
 Label tails with sharpies.
 * 1 & 2.
 Open field (OF) for 30 minutes with running wheel and lots of toys.
 Handle mice.
 * 3+.
 Linear track (LT) for 20-30 minutes.
 Start at 25uL reward, lowering gradually to 10uL over days so mice on average get <1.5mL during tracks runs so they don't get sated.
 * n+.
-Once mice reach 2 trials/min for 2 days, Double-Y (DY) maze double-forced for 20-30 minutes, with same reward progression.
+Once mice reach 2 trials/min for 2 days, X-maze double-forced for 20-30 minutes, with same reward progression.
 Continue until 4 trials/min for 2 days.
-Optional: switch to DY probe, continuing until 75% correct for 2 days.
+Optional: switch to X-maze probe, continuing until 75% correct for 2 days.
 Can run 2 sessions per day to speed up learning if needed.

 **Post-op, on day....**
 * 1-3.
 Record 10-20 min in OF.
 * 4+.
 Record HC => LT => HC => OF, 20 minutes each, until 4 trial/min or 3 days, whichever comes last.
 Make each recording epoch a separate trigger on the SpikeGLX file.
 10uL reward for all tracks.
 * n+.
-Substitute LT for DY probe.
-Continue until until 75% correct or 10 days, then switch to DY reversal, also continuing until 75% correct or 10 days.
+Substitute LT for X-maze probe.
+Continue until until 75% correct or 10 days, then switch to X-maze reversal, also continuing until 75% correct or 10 days.

 ## Daily protocol
 ### Set up